radiantlogic-v8/documentation-new/documentation/configuration/data-sources/data-sources.md

 If your data source is not supported by Identity Data Management by default, you can select a custom data source type and provide the required information.
 The properies supported are defined in the [template](#creating-templates).

+**Operations Supported**

+The default custom data sources support Read, Update, and Delete (or deactivate) operations but most do not support authentication (support a delegated authentication request from RadiantOne).
+Therefore, virtual views of these sources are primarily used for joining with other virtual views to extend user profiles and/or attributes for enforcing authorization and auditing.
+For example, you can have a virtual view of an LDAP directory (that would handle authentication requests) that is joined with a virtual view of Salesforce (to retrieve additional profile attributes to augment the user entries from the LDAP directory).
+The only custom data sources that currently support authentication (RadiantOne translating the BIND request into a credentials checking request) are Okta Universal Directory, PingOne Directory, and Entra ID (when MFA is not enabled).

+The default custom data sources also don't support standard LDAP filters.
+If you need to apply LDAP filters on your views from custom backends, you should configure a persistent cache for your virtual view with a periodic refresh (or real-time if the backend and connector supports it), and then create a virtual view on top of the persistent cache to apply configuration filters (like pre-processing and post-processing), or to support LDAP filters from client requests.

+**Change Detection (Connectors) for Cache Refresh**

+If you configure persistent cache for virtual views of cloud directories/services, the change detection mechanisms for cache refresh are limited to Periodic and Custom (only for sources that contain a timestamp attribute for their entries, or Differential Query like Entra ID).
+The periodic change detection mechanism requires the entire data set to be retrieved at each polling interval and then the connector determines what has changed.
+The Custom change detection mechanism is a special timestamp-based approach that works with Entra ID (which also leverages Differential Query), Okta, and any SCIM-accessible backend.
+If the cloud directory/service does not support SCIM (and is something other than Entra ID or Okta), then the periodic option is the only choice for detecting changes for persistent cache refreshes.

 ### Updating Data Sources
 To update a data source, navigate to Control Panel > Setup > Data Catalog > Data Sources.
 Click the data source name in the list of configured sources.
 The connection properties displays.
 Update the properties and click **SAVE**.